-the picture side as attractive as possible.
+At a time when most of the picture postcards produced were of a high standard, by comparison, the printing quality of these cards leaves much to be desired.
+Lack of sophisticated printing equipment is evident in spite of obvious efforts to make the picture side as attractive as possible.
 Judging by the extreme rarity of these four postcards today, they are unlikely to have been issued in large numbers.

-Could it be that an enterprising Maltese publisher, whilst trying to capitalize on the postcard boom of the time, tested the market with a few home made cards?
+Could it be that an enterprising Maltese publisher, whilst trying to capitalise on the postcard boom of the time, tested the market with a few home made cards?
 If so, were these cards, in fact, the result of Malta's first attempt at printing its own picture postcards?